DCC-EX/dcc-ex.github.io/docs/reference/hardware/motor-boards.rst

 **Conductor Level**

 Electrically identical in most every regard to the Arduino motor shield.
 Often cheaper.
-Supports 2A per channel, but can deliver realisticly 1.3 or maybe 1.5 Amps with an added heatsink and cooling fan.
+Supports 2A per channel, but can deliver realistically 1.3 or maybe 1.5 Amps with an added heatsink and cooling fan.
 Since it identical to the Arduino and the Deek-Robot boards, use the Deek-Robot install below.

 https://flashtree.com/products/flashtree-motor-shield-r3-5v-to-12v-for-a000079